Skip to main content

 Employment attorney in the Netherlands

-Under Dutch emplyment law, an employer may dismiss an employee for an urgent cause with immediate effect, in case of serious misconduct.
-Summary dismissal is used in cases of theft, fraud, situations immediately endangering others, repeatedly refusing to follow urgent instructions etc.
+Under Dutch employment law, an employer may dismiss an employee for an urgent cause with immediate effect, in case of serious misconduct.
+Summary dismissal for urgent cause (ontslag op staande voet) is used in cases of theft, fraud, situations immediately endangering others, repeatedly refusing to follow urgent instructions etc.

 Summary dismissal is the heaviest sanction that an employer can invoke, so the reasons for dismissal must warrant that the employer in all reasonableness cannot tolerate the employee on the work floor anymore.
 In such cases no prior permission by the courts or Employee Insurance Agency is required.
 However, the employee must be notified forthwith about the dismissal and can dispute the urgent cause.
 As the employee will forfeit all rights to unemployment benefit if the dismissal stands, in most cases the employee will contest the dismissal.
 In such cases, it is often wise to file a conditional petition for dissolution of employment, in case the employee is reinstated by the court.